-11 Special distributable reserve
+12 Special distributable reserve

 The share premium of £99,000,001 was cancelled on 12 February 2019 and transferred to the special distributable reserve, in accordance with section 610 of the Companies Act 2006.
 The Company may, at the discretion of the Board, pay all or part of any future dividends out of this special distributable reserve, taking into account the Company's investment objective.
+The ordinary dividends of 0.13p from the May 2020 XD and 0.14p from the August 2020 XD date was paid out of the special distributable reserve.

-12 Related party transactions
+13 Related party transactions

 M&G Alternatives Investment Management Limited, as Investment Manager, is a related party to the Company.
-The management fee payable to the Investment Manager for the period is disclosed in the income statement, in note 4 and amounts outstanding at the period end are shown in note 9.
+The management fee payable to the Investment Manager for the year is disclosed in the income statement, in note 4 and amounts outstanding at the year end are shown in note 10.

 The Company holds an investment in M&G European Loan Fund which is managed by M&G Investment Management Limited.
-At the period end, this was valued at £14,018,558 and represented 10.81% of the Company's investment portfolio.
+At the year end this was valued at £17,287,306 (31.12.2019: £14,018,558) and represented 11.98% (31.12.2019: 10.81%) of the Company's investment portfolio.

 The Directors of the Company are related parties.
-The details of the fees payable to Directors and details of Directors' shareholdings are given in the Directors' Remuneration Report on pages 43 and 44.
-The balance of fees due to the Directors at the period end was £30,118.
+The details of the fees payable to Directors and details of Directors' shareholdings are given in the Directors' Remuneration Report on pages 58 and 60.

-13 Financial instruments
+14 Financial instruments